 “ICP” – In-Circuit-Programmer

 The ICP plugs into the cartridge port.
-It has a 2.4” TFT vertical screen, a rotary selector (bottom right) with a push button (select!) and a spare button (to the bottom left) that operates as a “back” button.
-It’s controlled by a pico plus 2W (16mb flash, 8mb psram, 2.4ghz wifi, Bluetooth) + extra 32MB flash.
+It has a 3.2” TFT vertical touch screen.
+It’s controlled by a pico plus 2W (16mb flash, 8mb psram, 2.4ghz wifi, Bluetooth) + extra 32MB flash, running at 300Mhz.

 It is powered by the 5v line on the cartridge port or USB.
 It can act as an swd programmer to DeMon when connected via USB to a PC, and can load firmware, etc via an sd card slot to DeMon and through DeMon to the other chips when not connected to a PC.